The MCEAS Dissertation Fellowship Program

 Awards may be made in the following categories, depending on the qualifications of the applicants and the availability of funding.
 In a given year, appointments may not be made in all categories.

---MCEAS Barra Dissertation Fellowships are open to candidates from any discipline working on any relevant topic.
+- MCEAS Barra Dissertation Fellowships are open to candidates from any discipline working on topic within the McNeil Center's area of interest.

---MCEAS Consortium Fellowships are open to candidates from research universities that are members of the McNeil Center Consortium.
-For more information concerning consortium membership, please contact the Center Director.
+- MCEAS Consortium Fellowships are reserved for candidates from research universities that are members of the McNeil Center Consortium.
+(For more information about the Consortium, please visit www.mceas.org.)

---The Richard S. Dunn Fellowship, funded by a gift from an anonymous donor in honor of the Center's founding director, acknowledges excellence in Early American Studies.
+- The Richard S. Dunn Fellowship, acknowledges excellence in Early American Studies.

---Marguerite Bartlett Hamer Fellowships are awarded to advanced doctoral candidates from any relevant program at the University of Pennsylvania and may include some teaching responsibilities.
+- Marguerite Bartlett Hamer Fellowships are awarded to advanced doctoral candidates from any relevant program at the University of Pennsylvania who meet the same rigorous standards as external candidates.
+Terms of appointment are determined by the School of Arts and Sciences.

---The Monticello-McNeil Fellowship, co-sponsored by the McNeil Center and the Robert H. Smith International Center for Jefferson Studies at Monticello, facilitates scholarship on Thomas Jefferson and his times.
-Holders of this fellowship spend a portion of their fellowship term at the ICJS in Charlottesville, Virginia, and the remainder in Philadelphia.
-Reasonable travel costs between Philadelphia and Charlottesville and, subject to availability, housing at ICJS are included.
+- The Monticello-McNeil Fellowship, co-sponsored by the McNeil Center and the Robert H. Smith International Center for Jefferson Studies at Monticello, facilitates scholarship on Thomas Jefferson and his times.
+Holders of this fellowship spend a portion of their fellowship term at the ICJS in Charlottesville, Virginia.

-A single application suffices for all fellowships.
-Categories and duration of awards are determined by the selection committee, but candidates interested in the Mellon and Monticello-McNeil fellowships should state their interest clearly in their research proposals.
-Your online submission will complete the following application requirements:
+A single online application suffices (paper copies will not be accepted) for all dissertation fellowships.
+Categories and duration of awards are determined by the selection committee, but candidates interested in the Monticello-McNeil fellowship should state their interest clearly in their research proposals.
+The following will be completed by submitting your application online:

---two letters of recommendation should be uploaded by your recommenders online at http://mceas.org/dissertationfellowships.shtml or they can email recommendations to email@example.com Please ask recommenders to address the specifics of this application.
-Do not send letters from job placement dossiers.
+- Two letters of recommendation should be uploaded by your recommenders or they can email recommendations to firstname.lastname@example.org Please ask recommenders to address the specifics of this application.
+Do not send generic letters from placement dossiers.

 Questions can be directed to: